Set Up a Subsidiary Company in Italy

 A subsidiary is a legal entity that limits the parent company’s liability and enables local decision-making under Italian corporate law.

-Why Choose a Subsidiary in Italy?
+Why Choose a Subsidiary Company in Italy?

 We are here to discuss your expansion goals and how we can enable a smooth entry into the Italian market.